AdobeDocs/app-builder/src/pages/resources/events-runtime/index.md

 ## Background

-In previous Code Lab [Consume Events using Journaling API](../journaling-events/index.md) we showed how to consume events using Journaling API.
+In the Code Lab [Consume Events using Journaling API](../journaling-events/index.md) we showed how to consume events using Journaling API.
 This one will introduce another way to consume events - runtime action as webhook.
 The integration between Adobe I/O Runtime and I/O Events allows you create runtime actions set up as webhook endpoints on the Adobe Developer console for receiving events.
 Every time an event fires, your runtime action is executed and the debug tracing feature allows you to debug easily.

 ## Benefits of using Runtime Actions as webhook